 \subsection{Proof analysis results}

-\paragraph{Reasoning is an emergent ability.} We investigated how reasoning ability is affected by model size.
+\paragraph{Only the largest model is able to reason.} We investigated how reasoning ability is affected by model size.
 In figure \ref{fig:smaller_gpt3_results} in the Appendix, proof accuracy increases considerably when increasing the model size from 350M to 1.3B and 6.7B.
-However, only version \texttt{002} of the 175B \textsc{InstructGPT} model is able to perform better than chance, suggesting that the reasoning ability tested by our experiments could be an emergent ability \citep{DBLP:journals/corr/abs-2206-07682}.
+However, only \texttt{text-davinci-002} is able to perform better than chance.
 We were not able to conclusively discern the cause of the significant difference in performance between version \texttt{001} and \texttt{002}.
 One possible factor is the maximum token limit of version \texttt{002} is roughly twice that of version \texttt{001}.
-In fact, the original \textsc{GPT-3} seems to perform as well as, if not slightly better than, version \texttt{001} of \textsc{InstructGPT}.
+In fact, the model \texttt{davinci} seems to perform as well as, if not slightly better than, \texttt{text-davinci-001}.
 In addition, we notice that the frequency of invalid steps decreases as the model size increases, and so larger models seem to be better at making valid steps, whether or not those steps are actually useful.

-For the remainder of the paper, our results focus on the 175B \textsc{InstructGPT} model (version \texttt{002}).
+For the remainder of the paper, our results focus on \texttt{text-davinci-002}.
 Our main results are in figure \ref{fig:textdavinci002_proof_accuracy} where we show the proof accuracy and distribution of proof step types for all experiments.

 \paragraph{Real-world knowledge helps reasoning.} We investigate the extent to which reasoning ability is affected by whether the ontology is fictional, ``true,'' or ``false.''
 Evidently from figure \ref{fig:textdavinci002_proof_accuracy}, the LLM seems to perform comparably in the fictional and ``false'' ontology settings (accuracy is slightly worse with a ``false'' ontology).
-However, when using the ``true'' ontology, the model performs considerably better, and its performance does not deteriorate when increasing the number of hops from 3 to 5.
-The language model is able to utilize its background knowledge from pretraining to ``skip'' hops, and is therefore not as negatively affected by the increased number of hops.
+But when using the ``true'' ontology, the model performs much better, and its performance does not drop when increasing the number of hops from 3 to 5.
+The model is able to utilize its background knowledge from pretraining to ``skip'' hops, and is thus not as negatively affected by the increased hops.
 This is consistent with the findings of \citet{DBLP:journals/corr/abs-2207-07051}.